-During the fiscal year, the City expended 60% of the CDBG and HOME funds on activities through our Down Payment Assistance and Owner-Occupied Rehabilitation programs and those activies that benefit citizens from the incorporated areas of the City of Clearwater; 33% of CDBG and HOME funds were expended in the North Greenwood NRSA on activities through new construction/rehabilitation of rental units and new construction of single-family units; 7% of CDBG and HOME funds were expended in the Lake Bellevue NRSA on activities through acquisition and rehabilitation of two homes by our CHDO.
+During the fiscal year, the City expended 59% of the CDBG and HOME funds on activities through our DPA and Owner Occupied Rehabilitation programs and those activies which benifit citizens from the incorporated area of the City of Clearwater; 31% of the CDBG and HOME funds were expended in the North Greenwood NRSA on activities through new construction and rehabilitation of rental units, and new construction of single-family units; 6% of the CDBG and HOME funds were expended in the Lake Bellevue NRSA on activities through acquisition and rehabilitation of two homes by our CHDO.
 No projects were identified or were proposed for the East Gateway NRSA.